 Establishing an excellent website or application is just the beginning, and as technology evolves by the hour, it becomes difficult to keep the quality high to stay relevant in an ever-changing market.
 No matter what type of business you own, you will need software that is fully accessible, usable, and without issues, as it has a high impact on the way customers reach out to you and buy your products or services.

 Almost all site developers and administrators struggle with maintaining adequate SEO compliance, good performance, accessibility, strong security, and fine visual quality, all free of technical difficulties.
 That is because the typical approach is to focus on critical areas individually.
-For example, the focus is on SEO, but not on accessibility.
+For example, the focus is on SEO but not accessibility.
 Then there are security issues.
-Hence this typical approach doesn’t reflect the requirements of real-world users, networks, and devices.
+Hence, this typical approach doesn’t reflect the requirements of real-world users, networks, and devices.

 Now, what if this could all be done symbiotically in one place?
 Well, It can.
 Introducing SiteLint.

-After years of hard work, we have summarised all the major challenges faced by most site developers and administrators:
+After years of hard work, we have summarized all the major challenges faced by most site developers and administrators:

 - What is really happening on the client side cannot be properly evaluated because auditing is typically done through scanning with a fixed set of parameters that don’t reflect the real-world dynamic user environment.

-- Site monitoring cannot be done effectively because the current solutions available on the market only allow periodic capturing of a specific point in time instead of working on the client-side 24/7 to gather real-time data.
+- Site monitoring cannot be done effectively because the current solutions available on the market only allow periodic capture of a specific point in time instead of working on the client-side 24/7 to gather real-time data.

 - Lack of visibility into which pages are most visited, thereby having to parse through and address issues related to seldomly visited pages instead of focusing first on the most frequently visited ones.